solliancenet/microsoft-mysql-developer-guide/artifacts/02-04-CloudDeploy-CICD/README.md

 ### Test the DevOps deployment

-1. Browse to `https://mysqldevSUFFIX.azurewebsites.net/default.php`, you should see `Hello World`
+1. Browse to `https://mysqldevSUFFIX.azurewebsites.net/default.php`, `Hello World` should be displayed.
-2. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, you should see results.
+2. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, the results should display.

 ## GitHub Option

 ### Create Github repo

 1. Browse to https://github.com
-2. Login with your GitHub credentials
+2. Login with GitHub credentials
 3. In the top right, select the **+** then select **New repository**
 4. For the name, type **contosostore**
 5. Select **Create repository**

-### Upload your application
+### Upload the application

 1. Switch to Visual Studio code
 2. In the terminal window, run the following: